Hip Replacement Surgery in Mexico

 Who is an Ideal Candidate for Hip Replacement Surgery?

-- Hip pain and disability for a long time
+- Those with hip pain and disability for a long time

-- Person of any age and weight, though most are in between the ages of 50 and 80 years
+- Person of any age and weight (mostly between 50 & 80 years)

 - Young patients with childhood arthritis